uspki/policies/certificate-policy.md

 #### 4.9.10 On-line revocation checking requirements
 The CA shall support an OCSP capability using the GET method for Certificates.

 For the status of Domain Validation TLS Server Authentication and Organization Validation TLS Server Authentication certificates, the CA shall update information provided via OCSP every 24 hours.
-OCSP responses shall have a maximum expiration time of seven (7) days.
+OCSP responses shall have a maximum expiration time of seven (7) days and the value of the nextUpdate field shall not be more than seven (7) days beyond the value of the thisUpdate field.

 For the status of Subordinate CA Certificates, the root CA shall update information provided via OCSP at least (i) every 31 days and (ii) within 24 hours after revoking a Subordinate CA Certificate.